PsuAstro528/lab9-start/ex1.md

    - Optionally, add a [.github/workflows/ExportPluto.yaml](https://github.com/PsuAstro528/lab3-start/blob/main/.github/workflows/ExportPluto.yaml) file, if you've like GitHub to be able to build html versions of your Pluto notebooks and deploy them via GitHub Pages.

-   - Note that, I had to disable GitHub Actions for most repositories in the PsuAstro528 GitHub organization, so that we didn't run out of compute time.
+   - Note that, I might have to disable GitHub Actions for most repositories in the PsuAstro528 GitHub organization (if some students' projects are using significant resources), so that we didn't run exceed our allocation on GitHub.
+In that case, your automated testing and notebook building won't happen.
 If you create a repository that's not part of the PsuAstro528 organization, then you'll have control of whether/which repositories can automatically trigger workflows via GitHub Actions.

    - Add & commit your changes and push to GitHub.